INSIDE: Roam the Gnome’s Best Tips on how to travel the world on a budget with kids? Yes, you can too!

 You’ll find these hotels and accommodation to be way cheaper than the ones closer in.

-The pic above is of our Rome AirBNB, down a little side street.
-Five minutes after we found it, (thank goodness for our Italian speaking taxi driver who called the host to come meet us as the street directions were a bit iffy) and dropped the bags, we headed out to get our bearings, and ran smack bang into the TREVI FOUNTAIN!
+Five minutes after we found it and dropped the bags, we headed out to get our bearings, and ran smack bang into the TREVI FOUNTAIN!

 We love digging around a bit to find the ‘cool’ (but safe) neighbourhoods where the local creatives (artists, graphic designers, interior designers, craftspeople, makers, florists etc) flock to.